intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ### 5.4 Querying Device Availability

 To query if free nodes are available run the below command on the login server (headnode).
-The terminology that we will use is localnode (your PC), headnode (login node) and computenode.
-The computenode is a high power machine for running compilations.
+The terminology that we will use is localnode (your PC), headnode (login node) and compute node.
+The compute node is a high power machine for running compilations.

 ```
 pbsnodes -s v-qsvr-fpga | grep -B 4 fpga